Massacres of Albanians in the Balkan Wars: Mitrovica

 On 18 November 1912, Sir F. Cartwright wrote to Sir Edward Grey that the Serbian army entered Mitrovica, arrested the Austrian consul, and held him prisoner for 15 days; the consul escaped to Budapest after witnessing atrocities against Albanian civilians.
 According to a 1912 Japan Times article, the Austrian consuls in Prizren and Mitrovica were arrested because the Serbian government did not want news to reach Austria that Serbian soldiers had massacred Albanian civilians.

-Vushtrri

 Serbian soldiers killed 17 Albanian civilians when they entered Vushtrri on 13 August 1913.
 The killings were documented in a letter from British vice-consul W. D. Peckham in Skopje to British ambassador Ralph Paget in Belgrade.

-Pejë
+Peja

 The Serbian army bombarded the city of Pejë and razed villages in 1912, aided by Chetniks.
 Edith Durham wrote about refugees from Peć after the Serbian army entered the city in 1913:

 About 10,000 Albanians in Peć were forcibly converted.